huawei-noah/SMARTS/ultra/docs/getting_started.md

   - `--policy`: The policy (agent) to train (default is sac).
   - `--log-dir`: The directory to put models, tensorboard data, and training results (default is logs/).
   - `--max-steps-episode`: The option to limit the number of steps per epsiodes (default is 10000).
-  - `--grade-mode`: Uses grade-based structure, will ignore the tasks and levels args (default is False).
+  - `--gb-mode`: Use the grade-based structure, will ignore the tasks and levels flag (default is False).
+  - `--gb-curriculum-dir`: Path to the grade based curriculum directory which is used to gather task and level information of the grades (default is ../scenarios/grade_based_curriculum/).
+  - `--gb-build-scenarios` : Option to automatically build all the scenarios which will be needed from each grade.
+If you have already build the scenarios then simply ignore this flag (default is False).
+  - `--gb-scenarios-root-dir` : Specifiy the directory where the gb tasks (config files) are stored (default is ultra/scenarios).
+  - `--gb-scenarios-save-dir` : Specifiy the directory to save the scenarios in.
+Default is to save the scenarios inside it's respective task directory (default is None)

   Run the following command to train our DQN agent with a quick training session (if you started Envision in the previous section, refresh your browser to observe the training):
   ```sh